denten-books/plain-text/3-chapter.md

 refer to it, inserting Greek text in parenthesis [@derrida_dissemination_1981, 71]."

-[^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing concerns the relation between message and its medium or channel.
-At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in decisive manner all the factors and functions" [@ricur_interpretation_1976, 25].

 [^ln1-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
 The author is rather Yuri Gurevich, Principle Researcher at Microsoft Research and then a professor at the